Zahra Mahmoudjafari, PharmD, Chair

 2019: Aaron Cumpston, PharmD, BCOP - West Virginia University School of Pharmacy, Morgantown, WV

 2018: LeAnne Kennedy, PharmD, BCOP, CPP, FHOPA - Wake Forest Baptist University Medical Center, Winston-Salem, NC

-On behalf of the Steering Committee, thank you for your interest in the ASBMT Pharmacy SIG.
-We hope this site provides you with the information and tools necessary to become an active and engaged member of our SIG and of ASBMT.
-If you have any questions or suggestions, email us at info@ASBMT.org.
+On behalf of the Steering Committee, thank you for your interest in the ASTCT Pharmacy SIG.
+We hope this site provides you with the information and tools necessary to become an active and engaged member of our SIG and of ASTCT.
+If you have any questions or suggestions, email us at info@ASTCT.org.
 We value your input and welcome your feedback.

-The HCT Pharmacy Special Interest Group (SIG) provides leadership for pharmacists within ASBMT and facilitates pharmacist representation on ASBMT committees.
-Our mission is to represent pharmacist membership within ASBMT, provide a forum for pharmacists to network and share ideas, and move the HCT field forward.
+The HCT Pharmacy Special Interest Group (SIG) provides leadership for pharmacists within ASTCT and facilitates pharmacist representation on ASTCT committees.
+Our mission is to represent pharmacist membership within ASTCT, provide a forum for pharmacists to network and share ideas, and move the HCT field forward.
 This SIG was created in response to the National Marrow Donor Program's System Capacity Initiative as a means of ensuring an adequate infrastructure and pharmacy workforce to support the anticipated increase in demand for HCT by 2020.